 Participants and parents should understand before signing up for a LFFE adventure that travel in remote wilderness areas and fly fishing involve a level of inherent risk.
 While we have taken every measure to minimize these risks it is impossible to eliminate all risk.
 Through our experience working with youth adventure companies, summer camps, and guide services we have become familiar with a variety of safety policies.
 LFFE’s safety policy draws from the best practices from these programs.
 Below are some of the ways we go above and beyond industry standards to create the safest possible wilderness fly fishing expeditions.

 While planning our trips we take every risk into consideration.
-All LFFE trip directors have previous experience leading trips in the areas we travel on our expeditions.
+All LFFE trip directors have previous experience in the areas we travel in during our expeditions.
 To put it simply, we do not train our trip leaders in NC to lead trips in CO.
-Instead, our leaders’ first hand experience and onsite training allows them to lead trips with a deeper awareness of the unique risks associated with the diverse regions in which we lead expeditions.
+Our leaders’ first-hand experience and onsite training allow them to lead trips with a deeper awareness of the unique risks associated with the diverse regions in which we lead expeditions.

-LFFE’s small list of trip offerings puts us in a unique position to hire only the most qualified and proven trip leaders.
-Other companies offer a large number of trips each summer and must fill over one hundred trip leader positions.
-At LFFE our small trip director staff consists only of leaders with a minimum of one year experience leading wilderness trips and a comprehensive 7-day Wilderness First Responder certification.
+LFFE’s small list of trip offerings puts us in a unique position to hire a small group of proven trip leaders.
+We don't have dozens of trips with huge variations in activities.
+This allows us to be very selective with our trip leaders.
+At LFFE all our trip directors have a minimum of one year experience leading wilderness trips and a comprehensive 7-day Wilderness First Responder certification.